 Beautiful brides blot your lippy and avoid leaving a lip stamp on your mate after that first kiss.

 Alcohol to calm your nerves?
-I recommend avoiding alcohol until after your ceremony.
+Do you really need it? .
 Rescue Remedy is handy if you're anxious.
 Handsomely suited groomsmen mingling with guests and carrying stubbies before the ceremony is not a good look.

 Gallant grooms make sure the rings fit.
 Put a little vaseline or moisturiser inside the rims, this helps put them on more easily.
 Oh and the 5 o’clock shadow can be uber cool, very stylie, but not a-week-in-the-bush look.

 No need to memorise vows... regardless of how you plan to say your vows - reading or repeating after the celebrant.
 Let them be fresh and new with eyes only for each other.

 Trust all your planning and helpers are on task on the day and ENJOY one of the biggest days of your life together.
 Live each moment... soak it up - your ceremony will be over in the blink of an eye.